 Learn from top performing artists and experts in the field.

-The day begins with two master classes where you will explore each dance company’s unique aesthetic and study pieces of repertoire performed at the Fall for Dance Festival.
-An afternoon of workshops expand on discussions within these master classes to investigate approaches to teaching dance, critical and creative responses to different dance styles and genres, and applications to classroom practice—all taught by a City Center Teaching Artist and dance instructor from New York City’s Department of Education.
+The day begins with a master class where you will explore the unique aesthetic and study pieces of repertoire performed by a selected company from the season’s Fall for Dance Festival.
+An afternoon of workshops expands on discussions within the master class to investigate approaches to teaching dance, critical and creative responses to different dance styles and genres, and applications to classroom practice—all taught by a City Center Teaching Artist and dance instructor from New York City’s Department of Education.

-Recent Fall for Dance Labs have been conducted by members of Abraham.In.Motion, Caleb Teicher & Company, Doug Elkins Choreography, Jessica Lang Dance Company, Rennie Harris Puremovement, Stephen Petronio Company, STREB, Trisha Brown Dance Company, and more.
+Recent Fall for Dance Labs have been conducted by members of Abraham.In.Motion, Caleb Teicher & Company, Doug Elkins Choreography, Jessica Lang Dance Company, Martha Graham Dance Company, Rennie Harris Puremovement, Stephen Petronio Company, STREB, Trisha Brown Dance Company, and more.

 And, you also receive a ticket to a Fall for Dance Festival performance.